Black/Fashion: Color and Culture

 This was done for Asian Student Alliance's (ASA) merch drop in fall '22.
 Inspired by ingredients that make up our favorite dishes that are made with love.
 This was printed on a hoodie.

-Still life study of my trashcan, I was very intrigued by the crinkle of the bag and the bending of the letters.
+Still life study of my trash can, I was very intrigued by the crinkling of the bag and the bending of the letters.

-This work is part of my sketchbook and it was made with gouache, and pencil.
+This work is part of my sketchbook and was created using gouache and pencil.

-This work is part of my sketchbook and it was made with colored pencil and pen.
+This work is part of my sketchbook and was created using colored pencils and pen.

 This work is part of my sketchbook and it was made with colored pencil and marker.